 Holy moly.
 The gaps between my blog posts are getting dangerously long now!

-D’Know what the funny thing is?
-To help boost my horrendously low productivity levels I recently purchased a ‘disability over-bed table’ – yes, just like the one’s you see in hospitals and nursing homes next to the piss-filled bedpans, although my particular model isn’t the colour of oatmeal, it’s chromed out like an Italian espresso machine, but nonetheless, still found in the ‘Mobility, Disability & Medical’ section on Amazon.
+D’know what the funny thing is?
+To help boost my horrendously low productivity levels I recently purchased a ‘disability over-bed table’ – yes, just like the ones you see in hospitals and nursing homes next to the piss-filled bedpans, although my particular model isn’t the colour of oatmeal, it’s chromed out like a slick Italian espresso machine, but nonetheless, still found in the ‘Mobility, Disability & Medical’ section on Amazon.